MatejKafka/SpawnCamper/README.md

 ---

 **Disclaimer:** The hook itself (the C++ part) and the parser on the server side were written by hand, and should be pretty solid.
-The GUI was vibecoded with a somewhat minimal understanding of the WPF implementation, since I don't really enjoy implementing UIs – it seems to work, but it's fairly plausible that it'll fall apart at the first edge case.
+The GUI was mostly vibecoded with a limited understanding of the WPF implementation, since I don't really enjoy implementing UIs – it mostly works, but you may very well find various edge cases where it breaks.

 ---